ocf/puppet/README.md

 into production.

-If creating a new environment, you should either copy an existing environment, or clone the repo and remember to run `git submodule update --init`.
+If creating a new environment, you should either copy an existing environment, or clone the repo and remember to run `make vendor` to install all required third-party modules.

 ### Testing using your puppet environment